info441-wi21/course_info/README.md

 | 3/14 | Project Presentations??? |
 | 3/19 | Project Presentations!!! |-->

-##

-## Grading
+## Course Work

-This course will be evaluated based on weekly assignments (10) and class+lab exercises (~18).
+This course will be evaluated based on 6 assignments (70% of grade),  in class+lab exercises (10% of grade), and a final project (20% of grade).

-Assignments worth 90% of the grade and will be released every Tuesday morning.
-The submission deadline will be every Monday night (so you will have a week to work on each of those).
-Exercises compose the other 10% of the final grade and will be only doable by students present to classes.
-Because of that, you can miss up to 3 of those and still get full points.

-In total, each week you will have an assignment that worths 100 points and two exercises worthing ten.
+All assignments will be done in teams of 2-4 people.
+You will turn in your own copy of the code with your own additional comments to show your understanding of the code.
+You will be graded on the code, your personal comments on the code, and on your role as a team member.
+We will evaluate your role as a team member based on the team's feedback and on our own observations.
+(If you are having any difficulty with your team, let us know early).

 ### Calculation of Final Grades